 The surface area of the resource outline reported in this technical report is 6.30 km.
-With the exception of two northwestern drill holes (GNA-10 and 14RDL-008), a resource outline of 500 m was constructed around the outermost drill holes to clip the individual formation wireframes and restrict the lateral extension of the wireframes and the main resource model to the general 2013 and 2014 Athabasca drill area which represents only a small north-central portion of the Richardson Property.
-The resource outline of 500 m was deemed appropriate based on the continuous nature of the stratigraphic formations within the resource outline area as defined by 2013 and 2014 Athabasca drilling, and because the same generally flat-lying stratigraphic formations has been intersected in oil and gas wells that are located several tens to hundreds of kms away from the Richardson resource area.
+With the exception of two northwestern drill holes (GNA-10 and 14RDL-008), a resource outline of 500 m was constructed around the outermost drill holes to clip the individual formation wireframes and restrict the lateral extension of the wireframes and the main resource model to the general 2013 and 2014 Athabasca drill area which represents only a small north-central portion of the stratigraphic formations within the resource outline area as defined by 2013 and 2014 Athabasca drilling, and because the same generally flat-lying stratigraphic formations has been intersected in oil and gas wells that are located several tens to hundreds of kms away from the Richardson resource area.
 The radius of the boundary outlines for drill holes GNA-10 and 14RDL-008 was reduced to 50 m (from 500 m) due to the proximity of a lake.